AJP Excel Information

 Format the secondary x axis so the tick marks and labels are not displayed.

 Apply data labels to the Hi-Lo series.
-Display the Category information.
+Display the Category values.

-Select the Hi-Lo series and format the line to have no pattern.
+Apply the High-Low lines the to series and format the line to have no pattern.

 Double click the data labels and change the label position to Center.